Deep-byte244/oyo-reviews-dataset/README.md

 Details of OYO Review Dataset:

-The OYO Review Dataset is a dataset created by Deep Patel, Nikki Patel, and Nimil for the purpose of studying and analyzing hotel reviews from the OYO Hotels platform.
+The OYO Review Dataset is a dataset created by Deep Patel, Nikki Patel, and Nimil lathiya for the purpose of studying and analyzing hotel reviews from the OYO Hotels platform.
 The dataset was generated using web scraping tools to extract relevant information from the website.

 The dataset consists of three files: